 All these still feel like a dream.
 A dream I never had actually because going overseas for a degree was not on my list.
 It never came into thoughts.
 Or maybe it was just me, so afraid to even dream about it.
-And I say a dream because sometimes I truly feel like this is just too good to be true.
+And I say a dream because sometimes I truly feel like this has been a journey that’s too good to be true, but not entirely of course.
 Nonetheless, I thank no one but the Almighty for this opportunity.

 Since I didn’t get to write a good beginning,

 I thought I should at least try to make a good ending.

 Since it’s impossible to go back in time to undo my mistakes,